- Student Experience

 We provide hosting for various types of projects.
 Some are software/code-based projects such as Linux distributions, software programs, etc., while others are more community/communication-based projects such as IRC servers, forum/community sites dedicated to open source, etc.

-We typically try not to provide hosting for smaller projects which could be hosted at other “free” hosting sites such as SourceForge or Google Code.
-We do not have the infrastructure set up to provide hosting to thousands of smaller projects, but would prefer to focus our efforts on hosting those projects that have grown too large to fit in at SourceForge but cannot (yet) afford to pay for hosting at a hosting company.
+We typically try not to provide hosting for smaller projects which could be hosted at other “free” hosting services such as Github.
+We do not have the infrastructure set up to provide hosting to thousands of smaller projects, but would prefer to focus our efforts on hosting those projects that have grown too large to fit in at free hosted service but cannot (yet) afford to pay for hosting at a hosting company.

 We decide on hosting requests by looking at many factors.
 One of the main things we look for in a project/site is that it shows a current or potential significant positive impact to the open source community.
 This is, of course, highly subjective, but we will do our best to look at all incoming hosting requests on an individual basis to decide if we think this condition is met.
 For development-based projects we also feel that it is important to have an active development community, which is usually characterized by both the number of developers and the frequency of code updates and/or releases.
 For community-based projects, an active, helpful user community is important.